sukantagarwal/sukantagarwal/README.md

 ### Sukant Agarwal
-Analyst Programmer specializing in designing, developing and maintinaing Web applications using Event-Driven Architecture in .Net Tech stack.
+Analyst Programmer specializing in designing, developing and maintinaing Web applications using Event-Driven Architecture in .Net and Go Tech stack.

 Skills:-
 <br>